Transparent Shape from a Single View Polarization Image: Related Work

 \subsection{Shape from Polarization}

 When a beam of unpolarized incident light is reflected from the surface of an object, the polarization state of the light will change according to the incident angle, the relative refractive index, and the surface normal vector of the surface.
-This process can be quantitatively described by Fresnel equations\cite{atkinson2006recovery}.
-Therefore, by observing the polarization state, the surface normal encoded in it can be obtained.
-Fresnel equations tell us that the polarization state corresponds to multiple surface orientations, which is the well-known ambiguity in SfP\cite{atkinson2006recovery}.
 Early works relied on the physical model of Fresnel equations to recover surface normals.
-Due to the inherent ambiguity of SfP, other constraints were required to determine a unique surface normal, including rotation measurements\cite{miyazaki2002rotate}, active lighting\cite{activeLighting1,activeLighting2,activeLighting3}, boundary prior\cite{miyazaki2003polarization}, shading cues\cite{mahmoud2012direct}, but these methods are limited due to strict assumptions.
+Due to the inherent ambiguity of SfP, other constraints were required to determine a unique surface normal, including rotation measurements\cite{miyazaki2002rotate}, active lighting\cite{activeLighting3}, boundary prior\cite{miyazaki2003polarization} and shading cues\cite{mahmoud2012direct}, but these methods are limited due to strict assumptions and calibrations.

-In addition to the inherent ambiguity, the classical SfP using the physical model of Fresnel equations also has disadvantages such as refraction distortion, Fronto-parallel surface, depth discontinuity, and relative depth\cite{shi2020recent}.
-These problems can be solved by integrating SfP with other methods.
-Combining SfP with methods that can provide coarse geometric cues can resolve the ambiguity and relative depth problems.
-Fukao et al.\cite{fukao2021polarimetric} recovered complex non-Lambertian surface using a pair of polarimetric cameras.
-Cui et al.\cite{cui2017polarimetric} generated an initial depth map from multi-view polarimetric images and then optimized the details of the initial depth map with polarization information.
-Yang et al.\cite{yang2018polarimetric} introduced polarization information into SLAM and implemented a real-time polarization 3D reconstruction system.
-The depth sensor can directly provide the initial depth map, some works tried to combine the depth sensor with SfP to obtain high-quality reconstruction results\cite{kadambi2015polarized,kadambi2017depth,zhu2019depth,tian2022high}.

 With the vigorous development of deep learning in many areas of computer vision, the combination of SfP and deep learning has attracted the attention of researchers.
 Ba et al.\cite{ba2020deep} first proposed using deep learning to solve the SfP problem and established a real-world object-level dataset.
-Deschaintre et al.\cite{deschaintre2021deep} built a dataset and constructed a network capable of predicting objects' shape and SVBRDF.
-Some works extended `Sfp + deep learning' to other tasks, such as scene-level normal estimation\cite{lei2021shape}, human body shape estimation\cite{zou20203d,zou2021human}.
+Some works extended `Sfp + deep learning' to other tasks, such as scene-level normal estimation\cite{lei2022shape} and human body shape estimation\cite{zou2022human}.
 However, these approaches and datasets all focus on opaque objects.
 As far as we know, there are no publicly available polarization datasets and deep learning models for transparent objects.
 To address this issue, we propose the first dataset and deep learning model for transparent shape from polarization.